 On my run, I thought about what Ligarius’ famous quip means in my own personal context.

 To me, A2B is more than a cross-country run.
 My ultimate vision is that A2B will drive people and organizations worldwide to achieve new heights in health, happiness, and accomplishment.
 I have a set of significant milestones and end goals that serve as A2B’s success standards.
-They also stand as beacons to keep me focused and motivated as I strive.
+They also stand as beacons to keep me focused and motivated as I endeavor.

 While I have clear milestones and goals, the path is not clear.
 And for me, this is the impossible part.
 This is the part that can haunt my days with discouragement and fill my nights with sleepless worry.
 There are, indeed, moments when the entire vision seems completely impossible.